 The best part of marrying into a Brazilian family is the food – I mean the family and the love(!) – and the food ;).
 I mean, who doesn’t love pão de queijo??
-These Slow Cooker Brazilian Black Beans, known as Feijão, are a traditional dish in Brazil.
+This Slow Cooker Brazilian Black Beans recipe, known as Feijão, is a traditional dish in Brazil.
 The slow cooker makes it incredibly easy to make these anytime and it allows all of the flavors from the meat, onion, cilantro, and garlic to cook into the beans for a distinctive, thick, saucy, and hearty dish.
 They are great as a side or a main dish.
 If you have never tried these beans, you really MUST and I promise you will love them.

 This slow cooker version is so easy!
 If you do not already have , I HIGHLY recommend them!
 I love my 6-Quart Crock Pot!

 After soaking the beans overnight and then blending up the onion, garlic, and cilantro (could it be easier??), you simply add everything to the slow cooker and let it work it’s magic.
 Take the beans out and serve over rice and enjoy!!

 Slow Cooker Brazilian Black Beans Recipe with Rice